How to choose the best Internet plan for your business?

 • File sharing: 2-5 Mbps

-To figure out how much speed you need, add up the bandwidth requirements for all the activities you do online and then multiply that number by the number of employees or devices you have.
+To determine how much speed you need, add up the bandwidth requirements for all the online activities and then multiply that number by the number of employees or devices you have.
 That’s the amount of download speed you’ll need.
 For upload speed, multiply the number of devices by .3 Mbps.

 Do you need to have data uploaded and updated as fast as downloaded?

 It depends on what your business needs are.
-For example, if you are a small business and you keep track of inventory levels and customer contact information, then you probably don’t need to have data updated so fast.
-However, if you are a large company and follow up all sales, data, and customer information in real-time, then you will need to have data updated very quickly.
+For example, if you are a small business and keep track of inventory levels and customer contact information, you probably don’t need to have data updated so fast.
+However, if you are a large company and follow up on all sales, data, and customer information in real time, you will need to have data updated very quickly.

 What technical support does your ISP offer?

 Companies of any size rely on a reliable and consistent Internet connection for their daily business activities.
-So when choosing your Internet service provider, you should look out for the support they can provide.
-A good ISP should offer technical support 24/7 so that you can always reach someone in case of an issue.
-Furthermore, they should be able to provide you with help and advice on how to optimize your Internet connection and troubleshoot any problems you may have.
+So when choosing your Internet service provider, you should look for the support they can provide.
+A good ISP should offer technical support 24/7 so you can always reach someone in case of an issue.
+Furthermore, they should be able to provide you with help and advice on optimizing your Internet connection and troubleshooting any problems you may have.

 Service Level Agreement

-It’s important to review your ISP’s service level agreement and what areas it covers.
+Reviewing your ISP’s service level agreement and what areas it covers is important.

-• Do they offer guidelines of security and uptime?
+• Do they offer guidelines for security and uptime?

 • Do they ensure resolving any technical problems that may occur for a certain time?